 Having said that, notwithstanding, there are still some drawbacks for those choosing this structure, chief of which is the fact that the parent company will be accountable for all legal debts and liabilities incurred by its branch office.

-3. Requirements of opening a branch office in Hong Kong
+Requirements of opening a branch in Hong Kong

 To register a branch office in Hong Kong, there are certain requirements that foreigners must comply with:

-- Name: The branch name must be matched with that of the foreign parent company.
-Any name which is already used in Hong Kong, or deemed improper or misleading will be rejected to register by the Companies Registry.
+The branch name must be matched with that of the foreign parent company.
+Any name which is already used in Hong Kong, or deemed improper or misleading will be rejected for registration by the Companies Registry.

-- Officers: There must be a minimum of one Hong Kong local resident who acts as the office representative in a branch office in Hong Kong to accept legal notices from competent authorities.
+There must be a minimum of one Hong Kong local resident who acts as the official representative in a branch office in Hong Kong to accept legal notices from competent authorities.
 This can be either an individual or a body corporate.

-- Constitution & Activities: No need to have a Memorandum and Articles of Association (MMA) for a branch office, as its activities are directed by parent company’s MAA.
+No need to have a Memorandum and Articles of Association (MMA) for a branch office, as its activities are directed by the parent company’s MAA.

 Note that there is no minimum capital requirement to set up a Hong Kong branch office.